Division of Counseling and Family Therapy

 Students who fail to raise the cumulative grade point average to 3.000 within one term or the stated deadline are suspended.
 Students who earn a grade of C+ or below in two courses (including repeated courses) may be suspended from the program for up to one academic year.
 Students who are suspended and then return to the program are placed on probation for the term(s) required to raise their GPA to 3.000.
 Students who are notified of academic suspension (without remediation-see below) may complete any regular and required courses for which they are currently enrolled.
 Any additional registrations will be dropped for the suspension period.
 Students are not allowed to register for further courses during the suspension period.

-Any student who earns a grade of No Pass/Fail (NP/F) during clinical courses (techniques, practicum, internship) will have a Student Performance Evaluation (SPE) review with the course instructor and will be referred to remediation.
+Any student who earns a grade of No Pass/Fail (NP/F) during clinical courses (techniques, practicum, internship) will have a Student Performance Evaluation (SPE) or MFT Professional Performance Evaluation (PPE) review with the course instructor and will be referred to remediation.
 Students may be required to immediately discontinue client contact in practicum and internship.
 Additionally, suspension may be immediate for all academic classes and/or clinical courses if continuation would result in the inability to effectively participate in courses or to provide client services.
 Additional remediation requirements apply and failure to successfully complete a remediation plan will result in further suspension or dismissal.

 Academic Dismissal